 When law prescribes the audit terms

-In many European jurisdictions, the terms of statutory audits are substantially prescribed by company law, audit legislation, or regulatory directives.
+In many European jurisdictions, the terms of statutory audits are substantially prescribed by company law or regulatory directives.
 ISA 210.11 acknowledges this: if law or regulation prescribes in sufficient detail the terms of the audit, the engagement letter need not reproduce all of those terms.
 However, even in such cases, the engagement letter must still document management's acknowledgment of its responsibilities.
+This requirement cannot be satisfied solely by reference to legislation.

 When supplementary reporting is required by law

-Some jurisdictions require the auditor to report on matters beyond the financial statements — for example, consistency of the management report with the financial statements (common in the EU under the Audit Directive), or compliance with specific corporate governance codes.
-These additional responsibilities may be referenced in the engagement letter or addressed separately.
+Some jurisdictions require the auditor to report on matters beyond the financial statements.
+Examples include consistency of the management report with the financial statements (common in the EU under the Audit Directive) or compliance with specific corporate governance codes.
+ISA 210.A23 notes that these additional responsibilities may be referenced in the engagement letter or addressed separately.

 Group audits